 Jacksonville Appellate Law Attorneys

-The attorneys at Heekin Litigation Group are not only experienced at the trial level, we are also experienced at the Appellate level.
+The attorneys at Heekin Law, P.A. are not only experienced at the trial level, we are also experienced at the Appellate level.
 Each of our attorneys have handled cases on appeal including the drafting of Appellate briefs and oral argument, and would enjoy assisting clients with appeals in each of Florida’s five (5) District Courts of Appeal, the Florida Supreme Court, and the Federal Eleventh Circuit Court of Appeals.

 Appellate law is much different than trial work.
 At the trial level, there is usually only one judge or a jury who decides a case.
 However, on appeal, there is usually a panel of three judges and sometimes there can be a panel of the entire appellate court.
 Also, while the focus at the trial level is usually on the facts of the instant dispute, the focus on appeal is usually on the legal grounds and application of the law to the facts.

 A party typically has the right to appeal all final orders.
 In some situations, a party may have a right to appeal a non-final order.
 In determining whether there is a right to appeal, parties need to be very cautious that they meet the strict appellate deadlines set forth in the Florida Rules of Appellate Procedure.
 Failure to adhere to the strict appellate deadlines will render an otherwise appealable issue not appealable.
 For example, there is usually a thirty (30) day deadline to appeal a final order.
 As such, determining when an order is “final” is absolutely critical to preserving one’s rights to an appeal.